FlatTurtle/FlatTurtle/content/02-product.md

 <img width="100%" src="https://img.flatturtle.com/flatturtle.com/assets/realtime.jpg"></img>
 </div>
 <div class="col-md-3">

 ### Provide your visitors with real-time updates from outside

 We use digital signage to keep the world informed.
-Thanks to the internet, our FlatTurtle displays are able to present **accurate, fully up-to-date information** for any particular location.
+Our FlatTurtle displays are able to present **accurate, fully up-to-date information** for any particular location.

 </div>
 <div class="col-md-3">
 <img width="100%" src="https://img.flatturtle.com/flatturtle.com/assets/style.jpg"></img>
 </div>
 <div class="col-md-3">

 ### Digital signage respecting your style
 Technology doesn't mean breaking your style.
-Our team will integrate the hardware with your interior design.
+Our team will **integrate** the hardware with your interior design.

 </div>
 </div>